 The whole process starts with a large frying pan and 4 skinless chicken breasts.
 As the oil is heating, coat the chicken breasts with some of the flour.
 Add the seasoned chicken to the pan and stir fry for about 5-7 minutes per side.
 While the chicken is cooking, you can prep the vegetables.
 Real easy so far, right?

-So there you have it… a recipe for Easy One Pot Lemon Thyme Chicken Breasts, which I’ve been making for over 15 years, just got easier with the help of some great herbs and spices from Gourmet Garden.
-Enjoy!
+So there you have it… a recipe for Easy One-Pot Lemon Thyme Chicken Breasts, which I’ve been making for over 15 years.

 - 3 tablespoons all purpose flour

 - 4 chicken breast halves boneless, skinless (1 pound total)

 - 2 cloves garlic minced

 - Combine flour, salt and pepper in a shallow pan.